twy80/LangChain_llm_Agent/README.md

   - Temperature can be set by the user

-  - voice recognition and Text-To-Speech (TTS) functionalities are supported.
+  - Voice recognition and Text-To-Speech (TTS) functionalities are supported.

   - Recording of the user's voice is stopped when there is no input for 3 seconds.